Azure/LabServices/ClassTypes/PowerShell/EthicalHacking/README.md

 ### Directions

-1. Open the [Azure Labs Services website](https://labs.azure.com) and login with your Azure credentials to see the lab created by this script.
+1. Open the [Azure Labs Services website](https://labs.azure.com) and login with your Azure credentials to see the lab created by script in Part 1.
 1. [Connect to template machine](https://learn.microsoft.com/azure/lab-services/how-to-create-manage-template#update-a-template-vm) for your lab.
 1. Download the `SetupForNestedVirtualization.ps1` and `Setup-EthicalHacking.ps1` and PowerShell scripts onto the **Template Virtual Machine**:

      ```powershell
-     Invoke-WebRequest "https://raw.githubusercontent.com/Azure/LabServices/main/ClassTypes/PowerShell/HyperV/SetupForNestedVirtualization.ps1" -OutFile "SetupForNestedVirtualization.ps1"

-     Invoke-WebRequest "https://raw.githubusercontent.com/Azure/LabServices/main/ClassTypes/PowerShell/EthicalHacking/Setup-EthicalHacking.ps1" -OutFile "Setup-EthicalHacking.ps1"
+     Invoke-WebRequest 'https://aka.ms/azlabs/scripts/hyperV-powershell' -Outfile SetupForNestedVirtualization.ps1
+     Invoke-WebRequest ' https://aka.ms/azlabs/scripts/EthicalHacking-powershell' -Outfile Setup-EthicalHacking.ps1
     ```

 1. Open a PowerShell window.
 Make sure that the window notes it is running under *administrator* privileges.
 1. Run `SetupForNestedVirtualization.ps1`.
 This installs the necessary features to create HyperV virtual machines.

+    ```powershell
+    .\SetupForNestedVirtualization.ps1
+    ```

 > [!NOTE]
 > The script may ask you to restart the machine and re-run it.
 A note that the script is completed will show in the PowerShell window when no further action is needed.

 1. Run `Setup-EthicalHacking.ps1`

+    If you are using Windows 10 or Windows 11, the following command:

+     ```powershell
+     .\Setup-EthicalHacking.ps1 -SwitchName 'Default Switch'
+     ```

+    If you are using Windows Server, the following command.

+     ```powershell
+     .\Setup-EthicalHacking.ps1
+    ```

+    Consider enabling Hyper-V [DHCP guard](/archive/blogs/virtual_pc_guy/hyper-v-networkingdhcp-guard) and [Router guard](/archive/blogs/virtual_pc_guy/hyper-v-networkingrouter-guard).

+    ```powershell
+    Get-VMNetworkAdapter * | Set-VMNetworkAdapter -RouterGuard On -DhcpGuard On
+    ```

 > [!WARNING]
 > Use `Setup-EthicalHacking.ps1 -Force` will cause any software to be installed silently.
 By using the Force switch you are automatically accepting the terms for the installed software.